Skip to main content

 San Jose is the fastest in the Bay — the pre-approved plan program can drop the permit window under 8 weeks for standard lots.
 Oakland and Fremont are next; SF DBI is the slowest at 5–8 months.

 Send us the address.
-We'll pull local zoning, setbacks, and adu builder feasibility before you spend on drawings.
+We’ll pull zoning, setbacks, and feasibility before you spend money on drawings — and the inquiry routes straight to the California desk.

 Call